 Students of Concern

 Along with you, we are available to help students work through difficult times.
 We know that faculty and advisors do a great deal of this, but we are well poised to help steer students towards both on and off campus resources.
-Concerns may include academic and non-academic issues, and medical and personal struggles.
+Concerns may include academic and non-academic issues, medical, and/or personal struggles.

-Please don't hesitate to refer a student to our office if you feel that we could be of some assistance to them.
+Please refer students to our office, if you feel that we could provide assistance to them.

-You or the student may contact the Dean of Students Office, or utilize the Students in Distress brochure.
-We ask that you fill out a Student of Concern report regardless so that the student knows their options and resources.
+You or the student may contact the Dean of Students Office, or utilize the Students of Concern Resources (PDF).
+We ask that you complete a Student of Concern report regardless so that the student knows their options and resources.